64032466/f5-agility-labs-waf/docs/class9/module1/lab3.rst

     - Type ``Invalid`` in the **A string that should NOT appear in the response** field

         .. image:: /_static/class9/loginform.png

+    ..
+Note:: You can identify the strings and parameters I listed above by either getting info from the app developers or by using tools built into your own browser.
+Here is a method from one of our F5 videos.
+This link brings you right to that discovery method https://youtu.be/sk6wv4XxXSE?t=165

     - Click **Save** and **Apply** the policy.

 #.
 Now we will apply brute force protection to the login page we created